 \subsection{First-order Optimality Conditions}

-The optimality system for the reflected Schr\"odinger bridge problem consists follows from a standard Lagrangian approach which we omit here, see e.g. \cite{mfoc,bkp}, and leads to a Fokker-Planck equation coupled with a Hamilton-Jacobi-Bellman equation.
-Introducing the adjoint variable $\lambda(x,t)$, the optimality conditions consist of coupled system for $\rho$ and $\lambda$ is given by:
+The optimality system for the reflected Schr\"odinger bridge problem follows from a standard Lagrangian approach, see e.g. \cite{mfoc,bkp}, and consists of a Fokker-Planck equation coupled with a Hamilton-Jacobi-Bellman equation.
+Introducing the adjoint variable $\lambda(x,t)$, the optimality conditions for $\rho$ and $\lambda$ are given by:

 subject to reflecting \eqref{eq:neumann-rho} and Neumann boundary conditions for the adjoint

 and temporal boundary conditions \eqref{eq:temporal-bc}.